ahupowerdns/protocol-camel/README.md

  * https://tools.ietf.org/wg/dprive/

 ## Updating the graphs
-Get a fresh copy of rfc-index.xml, and update [dns-rfc-annotations.json] with any fresh DNS wisdom you find in there.
+Get a fresh copy of rfc-index.xml, and update the relevant rfc-annotations.json file with any fresh documents you find out about:

 ```
     curl -Ss https://www.ietf.org/rfc/rfc-index.xml > ext/rfc-index.xml
 ```